American Epilepsy Society

 6.03.
 Notice of Meetings.
 Notice of annual and special meetings of the Society shall be given by the President of the Society to all Active Members by mail or email or other electronic communication.
 The notice sent to Active Members shall include the business agenda.
 All notices shall be sent at least thirty days before the date of the meeting.

-7.01.
-Other Standing Committees.
-The Board may establish other Standing Committees, Ad Hoc Committees, and Task Force groups as needed.
+7.02.
+Other Committees.
+The Board may establish other Committees, Task Forces and work groups as needed.

 8.01.
 Amendments.
-The Certificate of Incorporation or Bylaws may be amended in accordance with proposals initiated by the Board, or the Rules Committee, or by a petition signed by three or more Active Members of the Society.
-The President shall forward all such proposals to the Chair of the Rules Committee.
+The Certificate of Incorporation or Bylaws may be amended in accordance with proposals initiated by the Board, or the Governance Committee, or by a petition signed by one-third or more Active and Professional Members of the Society.
+The President shall forward all such proposals to the Chair of the Governance Committee.
 Such proposals shall be placed on the agenda for general discussion at the next annual meeting.

 (b) Amendments to the Bylaws.
-The bylaws may be amended in accordance with proposals initiated by the Board of Directors or by a petition signed by ten (10) or more active Members of the Society.
+The bylaws may be amended in accordance with proposals initiated by the Board of Directors or by a petition signed by one-third or more active Members of the Society.
 Such proposals shall be submitted to the voting members.
-Amendments to the Bylaws must be approved by two-thirds of the votes cast by the voting Members present at a meeting in person or by proxy (which may be in writing, email or other electronic communication).
+Amendments to the Bylaws must be approved by two-thirds of the votes cast by the voting Members present at a meeting in person or by written ballot (which may be in writing, email or other electronic communication).

 8.02.
 Effective Date of Amendments.
 Amendments to the Certificate of Incorporation or to the Bylaws shall become effective when the final vote on the amendment is determined.

 9.01.
 Contracts.
-All contracts and instruments under the Seal of the Society shall be signed by the President and First Vice President and by additional Board Members as authorized by the Board.
+All contracts shall be signed as authorized by the Board.

 11.01.
 Fiscal Year.
 The AES Board of Directors may establish the fiscal year of the Society.